 Eco mode reduces energy consumption.
 It works year-round, thanks to the The 4-in-1 design with air conditioning, a built-in heat pump, a dehumidifier and a fan.
 This unit's handy to have in small apartments where space is in an issue; especially at night, thanks to Sleep Mode.

 Some say that it undersold its 5-year claim of life.

 The stealth LED mode is a slick feature that turns the display on and off as needed.
 Unit has a quiet mode that operates at a noise level of 27.5 dB.
 The turbo mode is useful for quick heating or cooling.
 Offers remote operation and has a dehumidifier mode.

-Remember, this is a budget model so it may not offer the durability that is found in higher priced units.
+Remember, this is a budget model so it may not offer the durability that is found in higher-priced units.

 This well-built, quiet, and easy-to-install system is very reliable.
 Cools quickly.
 Offers remote access to controls through the MRCOOL app.
-Comes with pre-charged line sets, and the connect line doesn't require special tools or training to install.
+Comes with pre-charged line sets, and the connecting line doesn't require special tools or training to install.

 The line that comes with this set is 25 inches long, which might mean extra tubing for some shorter installs.

 Extremely quiet.
 Includes a remote control with an LED readout that is simple to use.
 Has a heat pump unit for colder weather.
 LED temperature display on the interior unit.

 While this kit does come with installation instructions, the setup can be tricky and might be best handled by a professional.
 DIY is not generally recommended for these units.